 - Witnesses: Other people, such as co-workers, may have knowledge about the truck driver driving beyond the permitted hours of service.
 A motorist may have seen the truck driver nodding off in the moments before the wreck or driving erratically.
 An expert witness in fatigued driving may be able to evaluate the facts of the wreck and give an opinion on whether the driver was fatigued.

 - Trip data: Drivers must keep receipts and records of stops along the road.
 Timestamps on these receipts may be evidence of hours-of-service violations, even if logbooks are falsified.

 If you or a loved one was injured by a fatigued truck driver in Atlanta, you may be entitled to compensation to pay for your medical bills, lost wages, pain and suffering, and more.
 It’s important to consult an experienced Georgia truck accident attorney who can argue your case and provide convincing evidence that the truck driver was being negligent by driving drowsy.

-The skilled personal injury lawyers at The Champion Firm, P.C., can provide the guidance you need.
+The skilled personal injury lawyers at The Champion Firm, Personal Injury Attorneys, P.C., can provide the guidance you need.
 We’ll stand up for you and build a compelling case that shows why you deserve maximum compensation for your injuries.

 Our law firm handles every case by providing:

 - Personal attention